-- "c7" Notifications for Electronic Waste - This page contains a listing of sample "c7" notification forms for used electronic equipment collectors, dismantlers or recyclers; municipal collection activities; non-household generators using a collector, dismantler or recycler; and for non-household generators using a municipal collection event or location.
+- "c7" Notifications - Sample Forms - This page contains a listing of sample c7 notification forms for used electronic equipment collectors, dismantlers or recyclers; municipal collection activities; non-household generators using a collector, dismantler or recycler; and for non-household generators using a municipal collection event or location.

 - Used Electronic Equipment FAQs - Answers to the most frequently asked questions regarding the management of used electronic equipment.